bluebanquise/bluebanquise/resources/documentation/deploy_cluster.rst

 We are going to deploy login1, storage1 and compute1, compute2, compute3 and compute4.

-Let's use bootset to set them to deploy OS at next PXE boot:
+Let's use bootset to set them to deploy OS at next PXE boot (bootset must be launched using sudo if not root):

 .. code-block:: bash

-  bootset -n login1,storage1,c[001-004] -b osdeploy
+  sudo bootset -n login1,storage1,c[001-004] -b osdeploy

 You can check the result using:

 .. code-block:: bash

-  bootset -n login1,storage1,c[001-004] -s
+  sudo bootset -n login1,storage1,c[001-004] -s

 Which should return: